samjulien/blog/_posts/2017-12-20-developing-npm-packages.markdown

 ---
 layout: post
-title: "Developing NPM Packages"
+title: "Developing and Publishing an NPM Package"
-description: "Let's learn, through a practical exercise, what tools we can leverage to create high quality NPM packages."
-longdescription: "Creating high quality NPM packages to share with the community is not hard.
-It's all about configuring the right tools to helps us develop trustworthy libraries.
-Let's learn, through a practical exercise, what tools we can leverage and how to configure them."
+description: "How to configure the right tools to develop and publish trustworthy NPM packages.
+Create a high-quality NPM package and publish it to the registry of NPM packages."
 date: "2017-12-20 08:30"
 design:
   bg_color: "#1D4E69"